imzbf/md-editor-v3/public/doc-en-US.md

 - **type**: `(files: Array<File>, callback: (urls: Array<string>) => void) => void`

-  Upload picture event, when picture is uploading the modal will not close, please provide right urls to the callback function.
+  Uploading picture event, when picture is uploading the modal will not close, please provide right urls to the callback function.

   ```vue
   <template>